- Who We Are

 Susan joined CNU in the role of bookkeeper in July 2014 after moving to Chicago, one year prior, from Ann Arbor, Michigan.
 She holds a business degree from the University of Iowa, a paralegal certificate from Capital University in Columbus, Ohio, and an Illinois real estate license.
 Her work experience includes public accounting and non profit firms, including her most recent position as finance assistant with the Ann Arbor affiliate of Habitat for Humanity.
 Susan enjoys walking to work from the South Loop neighborhood and the Chicago summers most of all.

 Gary joined the CNU team in January 2014 as a Membership Assistant after volunteering at the 2013 Transportation Summit.
+He oversees relations with CNU’s Chapters and helps support members efforts to create a local framework to collaborate on building more great places for everyone.
 Recently, he graduated with his Master of Public Administration with a focus in Metropolitan Planning & Urban Affairs at DePaul University.
-He is a Chaddick Scholar with the Chaddick Institute for Metropolitan Development and has co-authored research on inter-city bus travel in the United States, and has contributed to a national study on technology use onboard intercity buses, planes, and trains.
-He has studied abroad in Curitiba, Brazil and Tours, France as well as traveling to a variety of cities in the United States to study urban planning.
+He is a Chaddick Scholar with the Chaddick Institute for Metropolitan Development.
 Gary holds a Bachelor of Arts from Michigan State University in education with minors in French & history.